Here are the steps on how to fill out the visa form called Application for National Visa if you are coming to Spain as an auxiliar de conversacion.

 2 – Your maiden last/family name (only if you are married)

-3 – Your given name AND your middle name (as in the case of most Filipinos)
+3 – Your given/first name (as in the case of most Filipinos)

 4 – Follow the European format of DD-MONTH-YEAR